ElektraInitiative/libelektra/doc/DESIGN.md

 - [ ] Doxygen Documentation is complete
       (covers all parameters, brief/short summary, examples)
-- [ ] Change is mentioned in the release notes
+- [ ] Change is mentioned in the Compatibility section of the release notes
 - [ ] Inconsistencies between documentation and code
 - [ ] Inconsistencies between documentation and tests
 - [ ] Proper Documentation of all side effects